nordeim/minimax/docs/prompt-3.md

 ---

 Awesome job on your meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Yes, please meticulously proceed to complete your `MASTER_EXECUTION_PLAN.m` in phases.
 Before starting each phase, remember to create sub-plan for each phase.

+---

+Now, please meticulously the attached documents exhaustively at twice to formulate, re-evaluate and refine your own actual detailed phase-by-phase and step-by-step execution plan with integrated checklist to build the complete codebase for this project.
+Review and validate your completed plan before proceeding meticulously to execute it.